JocysCom/UMQF/MORA/analysis/bible/entities/jesus-actions.md

 ### 1 Deaf Man - restoration of hearing/speech

+Context: Jesus healed a man who was deaf and had a speech impediment.

 - ΔOS = +0.40 (Restored sensory function and communication)
 - VSA = 0.58
 - Tc = 0.50